gsimon75/esp8266_gps_unit/README.md

-After power-on the GPS is set to 9600 bps (we could change that, but then every unit would need some pre-installment setup procedure, and we don't want that), but in the first steps we (non-permanently) switch it to 230400 bps, and it's reset only by a power cycle, and at a microcontroller reset or restart *it isn't*.
-So when our code starts up, it may find the GPS still at 9600, or already at 230400.
+After power-on the GPS is set to 9600 bps (we could change that, but then every unit would need some pre-installment setup procedure, and we don't want that), but in the first steps we (non-permanently) switch it to 230400 bps, and it's reset only by a power cycle, and by a microcontroller reset or restart *it isn't*.
+So when our code starts, it may find the GPS still at 9600, or already at 230400.
 We must test for both: if there is no data coming for 3 seconds (normally a packet comes every second), then we switch to the next speed option and try listening on that one.

+Remember about switching the GPS to the UBX protocol?
+Same issue here again: at power-up the GPS sends us 6 types of NMEA messages, but we change it to send 3 types of UBX messages instead.
+After a reset or a restart we start anew, but the GPS stays as it is, so we'll start by receiving UBX messages and no NMEA.
+Therefore we check for all of them, and parse whatever messages we receive.

 ### Memory considerations